smartcontractresearchforum/docs/en/content_how_to_get_compensated_for_work.md

 ## Tracking Hours

 SCRF pays contributors by the hour.
-Hours are tracked in a spreadsheet that is submitted once a month with your invoice (See below).
+Hours are tracked in [a spreadsheet](https://docs.google.com/spreadsheets/d/19CmaqELKS_S2gWQIs2kddA91rv5zca-51mk_sOJ0gYs/edit?usp=sharing) that is submitted once a month with your invoice (see below).
 Please share a copy of this sheet with your team lead.

 ## Invoicing and Payment System